matt-franklin225/cs121_A3/README.txt

 In the console, it should give you a link to the server.
 Click on the link and you should be able to run the search program.
 Enter any desired queries and see the output on your screen.

+* Alternatively, to run entirely from the command line, enter "python search.py"

 Time to retrieve results pre-GUI and ranking will be seen in the command line.